-Yes, some Salvias, such as Silver Sage (S. argentea) -- a species that we will soon offer for sale -- are biennial.
+Yes, some Salvias, such as Silver Sage (S. argentea), are biennial.
 Biennials are plants that put their effort into producing foliage their first year and then bloom in subsequent years.

 Flowers by the Sea grows hundreds of Salvia species and companion plants, which we sell through our online plant nursery.
 Please feel free to contact FBTS about whatever kind you want or that piques your curiosity.
 We're here to help you get started creating a more beautiful garden.